ocaml/platform-blog/opam-pin.md

 ### From source to package

+For this post I found a tiny tool that I wrote some time ago and never got released: [ocp-reloc][].
+It's a simple binary that fixes up the headers of OCaml bytecode files to make them relocatable, and would like to release it into the public OPAM repository.

 #### "opam pin add"

 The command `opam pin add <name> <target>` will pin package `<name>` to `<target>`.
-Now what we're interested in is pinning to a project's source directory.
-For this post I found a tiny tool that I wrote some time ago and never got released: [ocp-reloc][]
+Now what we're interested in is pinning the `ocp-reloc` package name to the project's source directory.

 ```
 cd src/ocp-reloc
 opam pin add ocp-reloc .
 ```

-Now if `ocp-reloc` was an existing package, the metadata would be fetched from the repositories.
-Here it doesn't exist, and OPAM will instead ask for on-the-fly creation :
+If `ocp-reloc` were an existing package, the metadata would be fetched from the package description in the OPAM repositories.
+Since it doesn't exist yet, OPAM 1.2 will instead prompt for on-the-fly creation:

 ```
 Package ocp-reloc does not exist, create as a NEW package ?
 [Y/n] y